cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 [CyNetShare](http://idekerlab.github.io/cy-net-share/)
 is a browser-based web application that renders JSON-formatted networks and attributes saved in public directories.
-Optionally, you can specify visual styles that the web application will use to draw your network as it appears in Cytoscape.
+Optionally, you can specify styles that the web application will use to draw your network as it appears in Cytoscape.
 [CyNetShare](http://idekerlab.github.io/cy-net-share/)
 is similar to Google Maps in that once you have loaded your network and